mac999/scan_to_model_pipeline/README.md

 - Pipeline config file support (refer to pipeline config section)

 ## Revision history
 - 0.1: draft version. basic functions supports.
+It's still in its early stages, but if you have the will, you can improve the parts that are lacking.

 ## Examples
 ![Pipeline Overview](https://github.com/mac999/scan_to_model_pipeline/blob/main/scan_to_model_pipeline.gif)